2060-io/hologram-app/doc/AppFileSystem.md

 ![](./images/ChatEntryExample.jpg)

-**UploadTask**: This entity is responsible for storage an upload task and its chunks for each media item (note voice, image or video) to be upload to [2060 Data Store API](https://github.com/2060-io/2060-datastore) and then share it using DIDComm [Media Sharing](https://didcomm.org/media-sharing/1.0/) protocol.
+**UploadTask**: This entity is responsible for storage an upload task and its chunks for each media item (voice note, image or video) to be upload to [2060 Data Store API](https://github.com/2060-io/2060-datastore) and then share it using DIDComm [Media Sharing](https://didcomm.org/media-sharing/1.0/) protocol.
 Main purpose of this entity is to storage current media item upload status and allow to app to resume uploading file if something is wrong (internet connection is lost, user closes app)

-### What do We store with Async Storage?
+### What do we store with Async Storage?

 Async Storage is an asynchronous, unencrypted, persistent, key-value storage system [for React Native](https://github.com/react-native-async-storage/async-storage).
 Async Storage can only store string data.
-So, to persist objects and other type of typos We need to use JSON.stringify() when saving the data and JSON.parse() when loading the data.
+So, to persist objects and other type of typos we need to use JSON.stringify() when saving the data and JSON.parse() when loading the data.
 This storage system is mainly used to store no sensitive user or app information. (e.g. A key-value to indicates if user has enable developer mode in app or a key-value to indicates if backup must include media files when built).
 If you want to see full key-values used in app you can go to [src/services/localStorage/index.ts](../src/services/localStorage/index.ts)

-### What do We store in .json config file?
+### What do we store in .json config file?

 This is nothing more than a .json file stored with the next structure: